 This Reykjavik design hotel stands right next to the dry-dock and slipway in Reykjavik Harbour and it’s bright, colourful and vibrant.
-There are cool, quirky elements and nautical oddities reclaimed from the harbour area.
+Inside you’ll find cool, quirky elements and nautical oddities reclaimed from the harbour area.
 It also has a fun bar area, restaurant and serves up a great breakfast.
 I’ve stayed in Icelandair Reykjavik Marina Hotel on two occasions and can personally recommend it.
-The rooms are light, airy and many of the design elements are locally sourced.
+The light, airy rooms are filled with locally sourced design elements.
 As it’s only a ten-minute walk from the town centre and a few minutes from Harpa it’s perfectly located for exploring the city.
 Check latest prices.

 Reykjavik Art Museum

-The museum is located in three different buildings around the city.
+The museum is in three different buildings around the city.
 In Harbour House (Hafnarhús) which is, not surprisingly, located near the harbour, there are ever-changing exhibits but the museum always houses works from the Erró collection.
 Erró, an Icelandic pop-artist, despite living and working in Paris for years, has donated a huge collection of his works and continues to this day.
-I’m not a big lover of pop art but was taken with the museum shop which had lots of quirk-worthy design and crafts.
+I’m not that keen on pop art but loved checking out the museum shop which had lots of quirk-worthy design and crafts.
 I love the little wooden puffins and whale fins – no idea what they’re for though…

 Many Reykjavik hotels have art installations like this one at 101 Hotel in the town centre which has a gallery too.